andermatt64/dotfiles/README.md

 * **Easier customization:** Popular tools are automatically set up close to our preferences.
 * **Development shells:** No need to pollute global packages, setup tailored development "containers"

 Nix will be used to automate the installation and configuration of command-line tools.
-UI-extensive applications such as terminal emulators, browsers, etc. will be installed via either Homebrew Casks (MacOS), Flatpak (Linux), or Snaps (Ubuntu).
+UI-extensive applications such as terminal emulators, browsers, etc. will be installed via either Homebrew Casks (MacOS), Flatpak (Fedora et al), or Snaps (Ubuntu).

 ## Prerequisites
 ### MacOS
 1. Set a hostname for the machine using _System Settings_ and via the following command: `sudo scutil --set HostName <HOSTNAME>`
 2. Enable *FileVault* and reboot the machine
 3. Install [Homebrew](https://brew.sh)
 4. For Nix installer, we recommend using the [Determinate Systems Nix installer](https://determinate.systems/posts/determinate-nix-installer) with default Nix flakes support and a MacOS updates survival mode.
 For instructions on using the official Nix installer, see [Appendix A](#appendix-a-official-nix-installer)

+### Linux
+TBA

 #### Appendix A: Official Nix Installer
 1. Install [Nix: the package manager](https://nixos.org/download#nix-install-macos) and restart the shell